 From designing events as part of exhibition seasons to speaking on high-profile panels, the first group of Young Leaders have taken ownership of many projects that reflect their unique talents and interests, as well as receiving training and mentoring.

-As we open applications for the next team of Young Leaders, I want to take this opportunity to celebrate the sheer range of achievements that the 2018-19 group have under their belts in their first year.
+I want to take this opportunity to celebrate the sheer range of achievements that the 2018-19 group have under their belts in their first year.

 Filmmaker and King's neuroscience graduate Bella Spencer embraced her role as Creative Director on a short film inspired by and starring her fellow Young Leaders.
 ‘Uncertainty’ was screened at the BFI as part of their Future Film programme in August 2019.